Why has our vet suggested referral?

 Do you have any plans to offer referral services in other specialities?

 We have some exciting plans to expand our services soon.
 This will hopefully include substantial expansion of our soft tissue surgery capabilities as well as adding other disciplines.
 We anticipate that this will include medicine, oncology and neurology.
 Our current limiting factor is the size of our building and we hope to relocate to a much larger premises within the next two years.

 My vet mentioned that we could go to see a Certificate holder or a Diplomate, what is the difference?

 The difference is in the level of training and the degree of knowledge that has been proven by examination.
 Having a certificate shows a level of basic competence when faced with routine cases, whereas the diploma shows an advanced level of knowledge and expertise to the level of a specialist.
 This includes the ability to deal with complex cases.
-To use a human example, a certificate holder is similar to a well informed local doctor whereas a diplomate is qualified to the level of a consultant.
+To use a human example, a certificate holder is like a well-informed local doctor whereas a diplomate is qualified to the level of a consultant.
 If you broke your leg or were paralysed and needed spinal surgery, would you be happy if your local doctor offered to do the surgery on his consulting room table or would you rather see a consultant at the hospital?
-Unfortunately in the real world, seemingly simple cases can actually turn out to be very complex, so it is difficult to predict if a case is unlikely to benefit from assessment by a specialist.
+Unfortunately, in the real world, seemingly simple cases can turn out to be very complex, so it is difficult to predict if a case is likely to benefit from assessment by a specialist.